August 22, 2018 | Authored by: Kevin Cancilla

 Investing in your super users and having them in mind when designing your products helps your business create an environment conducive to generating high levels of engagement and strong emotional connections.
 These are the best defenses against churn.
 After all, it's easy for customers to actively end subscriptions – or, through passive churn, allow subscriptions to lapse - when they have no emotional connection to the product or brand.
 It's much more difficult to call it quits when they view the subscription as part of who they are, how they communicate, or how they manage their lifestyle.

 Furthermore, by tailoring your product to this group, you'll likely increase the percentage of super users compared to your overall customer base by boosting general engagement and increasing lifetime value.
 Imagine if, today, a mere 1 percent of your subscribers are super users.
 By designing for only this 1 percent, you create a product that can appeal to and engage more of your base.
 That 1 percent of super users will grow, expanding to make up a larger chunk of your subscribers.
-This is a perfect recipe for extending the amount of time consumers stay with your product or service.
+This is a perfect recipe for extending the number of times consumers stay with your product or service.

 Now, it's time to start brainstorming.
 How can you turn the answers to the above questions into new, compelling products?